Meshy to Unreal cleanup

 1. Upload Meshy output

-Import GLB, GLTF, FBX, OBJ, or a packaged Meshy export and record source_tool=meshy, file_type, and engine_target=unreal.
+Import GLB, GLTF, FBX, OBJ, or a packaged Meshy export, then confirm the source format and Unreal Engine target before cleanup.

 2. Clean and optimize